FAQs

 The following list of questions addresses general information about Rutgers Statewide.

-Rutgers Statewide, managed by the Division of Continuing Studies, makes it possible for you to earn your Rutgers BA degree or BS degree at one of our partnership community college sites around the state.
-Rutgers Statewide partnership locations include Atlantic Cape Community College, Brookdale Community College, Camden County College, Mercer County Community College, County College of Morris and Raritan Valley Community College.
+Rutgers Statewide allows you to earn your Rutgers bachelor's degree directly at one of our convenient community college partner locations across New Jersey.
+Our current sites include Atlantic Cape Community College, Brookdale Community College, Camden County College, Mercer County Community College, County College of Morris, and Raritan Valley Community College.

 There are a variety of undergraduate majors available.
-Rutgers Statewide programs vary by location.
+Degree offerings vary by location.
+Rutgers Statewide programs

-We offer a Master of Social Work for Professionals at Atlantic Cape Community College site.
+We offer a Master of Social Work for Professionals at Atlantic Cape Community College.

-Yes, courses that you take through the Rutgers Statewide program are taught by Rutgers faculty.
+Yes, all courses offered through the Rutgers Statewide program are taught by Rutgers instructors.

-The number of credits required before you apply depends on the degree you select and the level of courses you have taken.
-Select degree programs require the completion of an associate degree.
-We strongly encourage all students to complete an Associate of Arts (A.A.) or Associate of Science (A.S.) degree before transferring.
-Speak with the academic manager at your selected location for further clarification.
+The number of credits required before you apply depends on the degree program you select nd the level of courses you have taken.
+Rutgers Statewide degree programs require the completion of an associate degree.
+We strongly encourage all student to complete an Associate of Arts (A.A) or Associate of Science (A.S.).
+If you have an Associate of Applied Science (A.A.S), please speak with the academic manager at your selected location for further clarification.

-Yes, once you apply and are accepted, you are a full-fledged Rutgers student.
-You take regular Rutgers classes taught by Rutgers faculty.
-Once you complete your degree program, you earn a Rutgers diploma.
+Yes!
+Once you are accepted into the Rutgers Statewide program, you become a full-fledged Rutgers student.
+You will take regular Rutgers classes taught by Rutgers faculty, and upon completing your degree program, you will earn an official Rutgers University diploma.

 Absolutely, a degree from Rutgers University holds the same value regardless of where it was achieved.
 You will receive the same degree as those graduating from one of the main campuses.